 - residential UK property or land (land for these purposes also includes any buildings on the land)

 - rights to assets that derive at least 75% of their value from UK land (indirect disposals)

 What should you do about the CGT changes?

 Landlords have faced so many changes over recent years; the restriction to the mortgage interest relief, additional Stamp Duty Land Tax and the new regime for non-UK residents mean that the new payment regime is yet another cash-flow blow.

 If you own property and you haven’t yet had tax advice to understand how this will impact you and understand the planning options that are available, then Ellacotts would be happy to help.
 Our tax team specialise in property taxation for landlords and are well placed to advise.
-Contact Ann Bibby on 01295 250401 or email email@example.com or contact us here.
+Contact us by email or on 01295 250401 or contact us here.

 Information for readers: This material is published for the information of clients.
 It provides only an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
 Therefore no responsibility for loss occasioned by any person acting or refraining from action as a result of the material can be accepted by the authors or the firm.